xKiwiLabs xKiwiLabs

 Right now, as I write this, my desktop has six VS Code windows open.
 One for this article.
 One for a course I’m developing.
 One for a data analysis pipeline.
 One for a research paper draft.
 One for a custom tool I’m building.
 One for meeting prep.
 Behind them, a browser with a dozen tabs and my email.
 That’s it.
 That’s my entire workstation.

-Word, Excel, PowerPoint, SPSS, R Studio, Endnote, even Overleaf in the browser — I don’t use any of them anymore.
+Word, Excel, PowerPoint, SPSS, R Studio, Endnote, even Overleaf in the browser: I barely use any of them anymore to actually do my work.
 And I don’t miss them.

 Why VS Code?

 • It’s free.
-Completely free.
 No subscription, no license, no “educational pricing.”
 Just download it and start working.

 • Everything is a text file.
-Markdown for writing.
-LaTeX for papers.
-Python or R notebooks for data analysis.
-HTML for presentations.
-CSV for data.
+Markdown for writing, LaTeX for papers, Python or R notebooks for data, HTML for presentations, CSV for data.
 When everything is text, everything is searchable, versionable, and portable.

 • One environment, zero context-switching.
-No more bouncing between Word for writing, Excel for data, PowerPoint for slides, and a stats package for analysis.
+No more bouncing between Word, Excel, PowerPoint, and a stats package.
 It’s all in one place.

 What I Actually Use It For